 Speaking of home, Minnesota is where I reside with my spouse, a Lutheran minister.
 I love the simple delights of lively conversations, the rugged beauty of the area I call home, and visits from our 2 children and 6 grandchildren.

 Deborah Adele holds master’s degrees in both Liberal Studies and Theology & Religion.
 An ERYT500, she carries yoga certifications in Kundalini yoga, Hatha yoga, Yoga Therapy, and Meditation.
 She is also trained as a Gestalt practitioner and a Somatics educator.
-For over 14 years, Deborah brought her combined knowledge of business and her in-depth knowledge of yoga philosophy to build Yoga North, a now thriving yoga center.
-Currently she is writing, teaching, consulting, and engaging her own personal practice.
+For over 14 years, Deborah brought her combined knowledge of business and her in-depth knowledge of yoga philosophy to build Yoga North, a now thriving international yoga center.
+Currently she is writing, teaching, and engaging her own personal practice.

 Deborah worked for three years as a consultant with a firm out of Boulder, Colorado, where she combined the concept of body and breath with organizational development skills to improve leadership and management in various businesses around the country.
 Deborah is the author of the groundbreaking book The Yamas & Niyamas: Exploring Yoga’s Ethical Practice.
 In addition, she has authored various published articles, two CDs The Art of Relaxation and The Practice of Meditation, and has been sought after as a keynote speaker.